Don't shy away from your rugged side and enjoy a day out in the Everglades with a paddle, oar or a fishing rod.

 Did you know that the Everglades is made up of half fresh water and half saltwater?
 All waters from the Nine Mile Pond north and interior rivers north of the park are considered fresh.
 South of that, saltwater fishing abounds.
 Whether you’re looking for fresh water fish or saltwater, you’ll need a license to do it first and there are certain areas that are off limits for fishing, including everything along Shark Valley Road.

 We recommend that you hire a captain or fishing charter to guide you through the waters.
-They’ll help you troll for mackerel or fly fish, show you their lucky spots, warn you of fish that shouldn’t be eaten (for example, some bass in the area has high mercury levels) and be aware of regulations for fishing around manatee areas, shrimping and lobstering.
+They’ll help you troll for mackerel or fly fish, show you their lucky spots, warn you of fish that shouldn’t be eaten (for example, some bass in the area have high mercury levels) and notify you of regulations for fishing around manatee areas, shrimping and lobstering.
 If you’re traveling with the family, they can cater the trip to all ages and skill levels.
 To book a fishing charter, contact a company like Captain Rapps Fishing Charters, Chokoloskee Charters or Everglades Fishing Charters.

 Stand Up Paddleboarding

 Paddleboarding has been making waves among water sport enthusiasts.
-While challenging, it provides a serene environment for exploring without the noise and extra equipment of some other sports.
+While challenging, it provides a serene environment for exploring without the noise and extra equipment of other water sports.
 In stand-up Paddleboarding, or SUP, it’s just you, the board and the paddle.
-This sport is perfect for navigating the swampy Everglades and getting up close to the exotic and unique wildlife that you can truly only find in this subtropical wetland.
+This sport is perfect for navigating the swampy Everglades and getting up close to the exotic and unique wildlife that you can only find in this subtropical wetland.
+Be sure to bring waterproof camera gear to get that perfect wildlife shot.

 Keep in mind that the best time to visit the Everglades is the winter.
-When the rest of the country is covered in snow and shoveling their driveways, in Miami we’re getting outdoors for water sports, camping and hitting the beach.
-The summers are lovely as well, but be sure to pack sunscreen with an extra high SPF and very strong bug spray.
+Trust us, it makes sense especially if you want to avoid mosquitoes.
+When the rest of the country is covered in snow and shoveling their driveways, Miamians get outdoors for water sports, camping and hitting the beach.
+The summers are lovely as well, but be sure to pack sunscreen with a high SPF and lots of very strong bug spray.

 Stay in Touch: Sign up for the Miami Insider enews to receive news, events and special offers.